Help! If I Hear Another Co-Worker’s Kid on a Work Call, I’m Going to Lose It.

 Jenée Desmond-Harris is online weekly to chat live with readers.
 Here’s an edited transcript of this week’s chat.

 A: I’m happily typing this from my dining room table.
-I thank my lucky stars every day that I don’t have to get up, get dressed, and go somewhere only to put on headphones to block out the sound of chit-chat and people eating desk salads three feet away from me.
-So, I’m biased, I admit it—I think remote work is the best.
+I thank my lucky stars every day that I don’t have to get up, get dressed, and go somewhere only to put on headphones to block out the sound of chitchat and people eating desk salads 3 feet away from me.
+So I’m biased, I admit it—I think remote work is the best.

 But please mind your own business.
 You mentioned a CEO, which tells me you’re not the CEO.
 So, this is not your issue to address, you’re not in charge of diagnosing depression among your colleagues, and you don’t have to monitor everyone’s productivity and morale.
 Let all of that go!
 Just focus on doing your own work and don’t worry about where everyone else is and how they’re feeling.